2026 · NinjaTrader 8

 NinjaTrader Account-Level Daily Loss

-Built into NinjaTrader 8 — included with every license.Account-level daily loss control that blocks new orders once a configured drawdown is reached.
-The mandatory baseline for every NT8 trader.
+Built into NinjaTrader 8 — included with every license.Account-level daily loss control that blocks new orders once a configured drawdown is reached — purely reactive: it fires only after the dollar damage is already on the account.
+Meridian enforces this same floor and adds the behavioral layer that fires before it.

 Broker / Clearing Firm Limits